dknopf/SpotCheck/README.md

 # Changing semesters

 All of this functionality should be automatically handled by the update_semester path.
-This is called via a cron job that runs on the 1st of November and April.
+This is called via a cron job that runs on the 1st of November, August, and April.
 Here is what needs to be done each semester in case the function isn't working properly, or if you want to manually update SpotCheck.

 1. Create new fields for new data
   * numUsers
   * emailsSent
   * textsSent
   * courseList
   * userList
+2. Send out a message to all users from last semester telling them that SpotCheck is available again.
+This doesn't happen during the summert refresh, since only freshmen have adjustment during the summer so upperclassmen shouldn't be notified.
 3. Double check that all user and course entities have been deleted from datastore.

 ## After Adjustment Ends

-1. Comment out the cron information in `cron.yaml` below line 1, leaving line 1: `cron:` intact, then upload that cron job to google cloud.
+1. Comment out the cron job for /schedule in `cron.yaml` below line 1, leaving line 1: `cron:` intact, then upload that cron job to google cloud.
-2. You may want to disable the app altogether after the two week adjustment period, because sometimes Google Cloud just charges a ton of money
+2. Don't disable the app during this period, as it will shut off spotcheck.space, and showing a blank page to potential viewers/portfolio lookers is bad.

 # How SpotCheck Works